 (3) Subject to any direction given under section 48E, the Authority shall determine the form, timing and procedure of any environmental review required to be undertaken under subsection (1)(a).

-(4) The Authority may cause —
+(3A) The Authority may cause to be published —

 (a) any report made in compliance with a requirement made under subsection (1)(a) or (aa); or

-(b) any information provided in compliance with a requirement made under subsection (1)(b),
+(b) any information provided in compliance with a requirement made under subsection (1)(b).

+(4) When publishing a report or information under subsection (3A) the Authority may —

-to be made available for public review and shall, if it does so, determine the period within which, the extent to which and the manner in which public authorities or persons may make submissions to the Authority in respect of that report or information.
+(a) declare the report or information to be available for public review; and

+(b) specify the period within which, the extent to which and the manner in which public authorities or persons may make submissions to the Authority in respect of the report or information.

-(5) When any report or information is made available for public review under subsection (4) or the relevant scheme Act —
+(5) When any report or information is declared to be available for public review under subsection (4)(a) or made available for public review under the relevant scheme Act —

 (a) the responsible authority shall —

-(i) at its own expense advertise the availability of the report or information for public review; and
+(i) at its own expense, publish notice that the report or information is available for public review; and

 (ii) provide copies of the report or information to such persons at such places and times and at such prices as are prescribed;